-Dmitry Adamsky is professor at the Lauder School of Government, Diplomacy and Strategy and is a head of the B.A. honors track in strategy and decision making at Interdisciplinary Center Herzliya in Israel.
+Dmitry Adamsky is professor at the Lauder School of Government, Diplomacy and Strategy and is a head of the B.A. honors track in strategy and decision-making at Reichman University in Israel.
 His research interests include international security; cultural approach to international relations; and American, Russian and Israeli national security policies.

 Avi Schnall directs Agudath Israel of America’s New Jersey office.
 He spoke out against ending religious exemptions to vaccines when the issue was before the New Jersey Legislature.

 Rabbi Yakov Litzman is Israel’s deputy minister of health.
 Vaccinations aren’t mandatory in Israel, but Litzman has expressed support for changing that in recent years.

 Rabbi Barry Dolinger leads Congregation Beth Sholom in Providence, Rhode Island.
 He has expanded the reach of his faith community by launching a variety of small businesses, including a company that aims to increase access to kosher food.